danielgstephenson/srs-server/readme.md

 Listen on port 443 when using https.

-On Unix like systems, run the following command to give node permission to run on ports lower than 1024:
+On Unix-like systems, run the following command to give node permission to run on ports lower than 1024:

 `` sudo setcap 'cap_net_bind_service=+ep' `which node` ``